Kensington and Chelsea TMO: History

 The Kensington and Chelsea Tenant Management Organisation was established on 1 April 1996, when it assumed management of 9,760 properties from the council.
-Run by a board of 13 tenants, it was described at the time as "one of Britain's most ambitious property management schemes".
+Run by a board of 13 tenants, and taking the legal form of a Company limited by guarantee, it was described at the time as "one of Britain's most ambitious property management schemes".

 In December 2017, the TMO board decided that it could no longer guarantee that it could deliver services to a standard that residents should expect and fulfil all its duties contained in its contract with the council (known as the modular management agreement or MMA).
 The board decided that it would be in the best interests of all residents that the services which the TMO provided were handed back to the council while it carries out a consultation about the future management of its housing stock.

 The handback took place on 1 March 2018.
 The handback consisted of all the services to residents and those support functions required to enable these services to be provided.
 The TMO continues to exist as an independent corporate entity and the board will continue to be accountable to its members.
 The resident-led board has an ongoing role in scrutinising the delivery of services under the MMA, as well as ensuring ongoing assistance to the public inquiry and criminal investigation.
 The council has confirmed that it will continue to fund the TMO to ensure it can continue to do so, and that answers to the Grenfell Tower Inquiry are obtained.